In today’s post, I will discuss how to predict your MLM Income. This might just be the most important article on my blog.

 For example, 100 people each ordering $100 per month in products is the same volume as 250 people each ordering $40 per month in products.

 Find out what the number is for the company you are thinking about joining.
-Talk with three or four reps in that company and have them figure this out and share it with you.
+Talk with three or four successful reps in that company and have them calculate this number for their team, and share it with you.

 Once you know the average order size per person, you will know “how many” people you need ordering each month to hit the volume goals you need to achieve your income goals.